bearjaw/RBSRealmBrowser/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RBSRealmBrowser.svg?style=flat)](http://cocoapods.org/pods/RBSRealmBrowser)

 RBSRealmBrowser is based on NBNRealmBrowser by  [Nerdish by Nature](https://github.com/nerdishbynature/NBNRealmBrowser).
 It's a simple lightweight browser that let's you inspect which objects currently are in your realm database on your iOS device or simulator.
-Simply edit your existing object's properties' values by switching into edit mode.
+Simply edit your existing object's property values by switching into edit mode.

 ## Features